govau/design-system-site/content/components/buttons/accessibility/grayscale.md

 ---

-How the buttons are viewed with various colour blindnesses
+How the buttons are viewed with total colour blindness.